rndeshpande/CodePath/README.md

 * [X] Tweak the style improving the UI / UX, play with colors, images or backgrounds

+The following **additional** features are implemented:

+* [X] Today's date at the top of the screen :- this helps the user to get a perspective of task list matched against the current date
+* [X] Count of pending item :- this helps the user get pending task summary (work load) at a quick glance.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: